Pathway 2 Experiences

 Curriculum

-Key Stage 5 work towards the PFA outcomes- Employment, Independence, Community Inclusion and Health.
-Pupils work towards ASDAN PPU qualifications.
+• Key Stage 5 work towards the Preparing for Adulthood (PFA) outcomes- Employment, Independence, Community Inclusion and Health.
+Students work towards ASDAN PPU qualifications.
 A key focus is to further develop their independence and community access.

-All students access to Arts and creativity within curriculum- this includes lessons in music, art, dance and drama.
+• All students access Arts and creativity within curriculum- this includes lessons in music, art, dance and drama.

-All students have access to RSHE curriculum to support development of personal care, relationships and accepting and valuing others.
+• All students have access to our RSHE curriculum ‘My Body, My Rights’ to support development of personal care, relationships and accepting and valuing others.

 Opportunities to try new experiences

-All pupils have worked with artists in residence- teaching Arts and through Common Ground arts project.
+• All students have worked with artists in residence- teaching Arts and through our Common Ground Arts project.

-We are a UNICEF Rights Respecting School, and each class has a representative who will attend meetings and have a say on issues discussed, thus promoting the Pupil Voice.
+• We are a UNICEF Rights Respecting School, and each class has a representative who will attend meetings and have a say on issues discussed, thus promoting Student Voice.

-We offer termly Enterprise Events in which pupils have the opportunity to create and sell items.
+• We offer termly Enterprise Events in which students have the opportunity to create and sell items.

 Learning outside school

-All pupils access learning around the school grounds and in the garden.
+• All students access learning around the school grounds and in the garden.

-We support opportunities to learn outside of school and will participate in Arts events at venues such as the Hippodrome or MAC and we join in with sports events around the city.
+• We support opportunities to learn outside of school and will participate in Arts events at venues such as the Hippodrome and MAC and we join in with sports events around the city.

 Meaningful choices

-We encourage pupils to be independent with choice making and will use ALD’s with pupils who need this to support.
+• We encourage students to be independent with choice making and will use ALDs with students who need this to support.

-We are a UNICEF Rights Respecting school and pupils are given a voice and a choice through participating in activities related to this and the School Council.
+• We are a UNICEF Rights Respecting school and students are given a voice and a choice through participating in activities related to this and the School Council.

 Preparing for Adulthood

-We encourage pupils to have responsibilities through classroom jobs and choosing and clearing away activities where relevant.
+• We encourage students to have responsibilities through classroom jobs and choosing and clearing away activities where relevant.

 Equality, diversity and inclusion